Tristan Thompson: 2015–16 season: Championship season

 On October 22, 2015, Thompson re-signed with the Cavaliers on a five-year, $82 million contract, ending a four-month contract stalemate that caused Thompson to miss training camp, the preseason, and the FIBA Americas Championship.
-Throughout the 2015–16 season, Thompson shared the starting center role with Timofey Mozgov.
+Throughout the 2015–16 season, Thompson shared the starting centre role with Timofey Mozgov.
 On January 25, 2016, he recorded a season-high 19 points and 12 rebounds in a 114–107 win over the Minnesota Timberwolves.
 On March 26, in a win over the New York Knicks, Thompson tied Jim Chones' franchise record by appearing in his 361st consecutive game for the Cavaliers.
 He broke that record three days later, appearing in his 362nd consecutive game in a loss to the Houston Rockets.
 Thompson helped the Cavaliers reach the NBA Finals for the second consecutive season.
 There they made NBA history by coming back from a 3–1 deficit against the Golden State Warriors to win the series in seven games, ending a 52-year championship drought in Cleveland.